 - Get experience.
 Volunteer in your community, look for job and job shadowing opportunities in the areas that are of interest to you.
 Build your network!

 - AP or dual enrollment classes can give high school students a taste of college-level learning prior to starting at Michigan State.
-Students can check the KIN Degree Planning Grid and the MSU Transfer Equivalency website to be sure that transferred credit will apply to specific course requirements.
+Students can check the KIN Degree Planning Grids and the MSU Transfer Equivalency website to be sure that transferred credit will apply to specific course requirements.
 Feel free to contact an academic advisor if you have any questions or need clarification.

 - Research Kinesiology careers.